Assent Compliance Secures $20M in Drive to Accelerate Growth

 While this tells us little about whether these relationships are truly solid, it does hint at the possibilities here.

-Waitman understands more than most how few tech firms can successfully manage the transition from upstart to giant.
-He’s got experience, energy and ambition.
+Waitman understands more than most how few tech firms can successfully manage the transition from upstart to the giant.
+He’s got experience, energy, and ambition.
 Assent just might last more than a few rounds.